jain131/LastBadge/README.md

 The Memory branch has an updated program, which demonstrates competency in using memory management techniques such as using commands like malloc(), calloc(), realloc() and free() to allocate and deallocate memory manually.

-Read individual README files to go through the different branches.
+Read individual README files to go through different branches.